Metropolis-nexus/Keycloak-Setup/README.md

 - User-managed access -> On

 ## Login
-- Login with email -> Off
+- Login with email -> On